 Maine island: Stay away until virus threat abates

-PORTLAND, Maine (AP) — With the coronavirus spreading, people can't be blamed for wanting an island hideout.
-On one island in Maine has made it clear: newcomers are not welcome.
+NORTH HAVEN, Maine (AP) — As the coronavirus spreads, people can't be blamed for wanting an island hideout.
+But one island in Maine has made it clear: Visitors are not welcome.

 The North Haven Select Board voted Sunday to ban visitors and seasonal residents immediately to prevent the spread of the coronavirus to the Penobscot Bay island, where there have been no cases yet.